huggingface/blog/open-source-llms-as-agents.md

 Large Language Models (LLMs) trained for [causal language modeling](https://huggingface.co/docs/transformers/tasks/language_modeling) can tackle a wide range of tasks, but they often struggle with basic tasks like logic, calculation, and search.
 The worst scenario is when they perform poorly in a domain, such as math, yet still attempt to handle all the calculations themselves.

-One approach to overcome this weakness is to embed the LLM into a system where it can call tools: such a system is called an LLM Agent.
+To overcome this weakness, amongst other approaches, one can integrate the LLM into a system where it can call tools: such a system is called an LLM Agent.

 ## Table of Contents